watertreader/Cousera/Inferential_Statistic/Assignment.md

       Null Hypothesis: There is no significant difference between consuming dark and white chocolates.
               =>H0 = mu1 - mu2 = 0
-      Alternate Hypothesis 2: There is significant difference between consuming dark and white chocolates.
+      Alternate Hypothesis: There is significant difference between consuming dark and white chocolates.
               =>Ha_2 mu1 - mu2 != 0 These are both 2 sided hypotheses.

 ## Assumptions
 With hypothesis being set, we will check out the assumption for this study.
   * One assumption is to assume the data is normally distributed.
 Even though the sample size is rather small, we are to consider them normal
-  * Another assumption is that there is no residual effect from chocolate consumption ie effect of consumption would not linger/spill over for any period after the test
+  * Another assumption is that there is no residual effect from chocolate consumption ie effect of consumption would not linger/spill over for any period after the test.
+Or simply it mean the observations are independent
-  *
+  * Last assumption we are to assume that the observations are random.
+There is no given instructions to cyclist on which order (white or dark chocloate), they should consume first

-  *
+## Test Observation

 ## Analysis of results
 We already have the results of the distance covered without having chocolates, after having white chocolates for a week and after consuming dark chocolate for a week.
 We have the mean, and standard deviation for all the three along with the corresponding p-value of white and dark chocolate compared with the baseline.